People's Action Movement

-The People's Action Movement (PAM) is a political party in Saint Kitts and Nevis.
-The party currently holds four (largest share) of the 11 seats in the National Assembly.
-PAM operates only in Saint Kitts and for the 2022 general election is in a 'One Movement' alliance with the Concerned Citizens' Movement (CCM) operating in Nevis, following the breakdown of the governing Team Unity alliance.
+The People's Action Movement (PAM) is a political party in the island country of Saint Kitts and Nevis.
+The party currently holds one of the 11 seats in the National Assembly.
+PAM operates only in Saint Kitts, and for the 2022 general election is in a 'One Movement' alliance with the Concerned Citizens' Movement (CCM) operating in Nevis, following the breakdown of the governing Team Unity alliance.
 PAM is a member of the Caribbean Democrat Union, the regional affiliate of the International Democrat Union and shares close links with other centre-right party members in the Caribbean such as the Jamaica Labour Party.